HJPENG27/ML/README.md

 # ML

-To utilize different kinds of ML models to address the problems in the projects.
+Utilize ML models to address the different problems in the projects.